 DCPS and PCSB School Reports

-The DC OSSE recognizes that reports from the DCPS and the PCSB provide significant value to LEAs and schools.
+The DC OSSE recognizes that reports from the DCPS and the PCSB provide significant value to LEAs and schools as well.
 Both the DCPS School Scorecard and the PCSB PMF provide comprehensive information on school performance that goes beyond the data incorporated into the DC OSSE’s system of classifying schools for recognition, accountability, and support.
 LEAs and schools can use this information to inform a needs assessment and planning for continuous school improvement.
 LEAs and schools retain the autonomy and responsibility for identifying and implementing strategies and activities that will most significantly and positively affect student achievement.

 The DC OSSE’s work supplements the work of both the DCPS and the PCSB, which have policies in place to ensure that schools that fail to improve over a significant number of years are closed.
 The DC OSSE will recommend school closure where appropriate, but the DC OSSE does not have and does not seek authority to require school closure.